Data science has become a cornerstone of the modern world.

 As an interdisciplinary field, it utilizes scientific methods, algorithms, and systems to extract knowledge and insights from both structured and unstructured data.

 This exploration is geared towards highlighting the functionality of this field in various sectors.

 We first delve into the fundamental understanding of data science.
 The concept may seem complex, but fundamentally, it’s about using data to create as much impact as possible for your company.

 Data science is a multidisciplinary field that combines techniques from statistics, mathematics, computer science, and domain knowledge to extract insights and knowledge from large and complex datasets.

 It involves the use of statistical methods and algorithms to understand and interpret massive amounts of data.

 Through data science, raw data is transformed into useful information that helps facilitate decision-making in a myriad of industries.
 This information can be used to identify patterns, predict future trends, optimize processes, and make data-driven decisions that drive business success.

 The evolution of data science

-However, with the advent of big data, data science expanded to include techniques for handling and analysing unstructured data.
-Unstructured data refers to data that does not have a predefined data model or organisation, such as text documents, images, videos, and social media posts.
+However, with the advent of big data, data science expanded to include techniques for handling and analyzing unstructured data.
+Unstructured data refers to data that does not have a predefined data model or organization, such as text documents, images, videos, and social media posts.